-The antagonistic activity of fleshy fungi was carried out by competitive interaction between fleshy fungi and plant pathogenic fungi (soil borne as well as foliar pathogen) in vitro condition.
-During evaluation fresh culture of mushroom and plant pathogenic fungi were grown in 90 mm Petri dishes containing Potato Dextrose Agar (PDA) medium.
-After complete growth of the fungus, the 2 mm diameter of mycelial disks ware made with the help of cork borer.
-In dual culture experiment mycelia disk of both fleshy fungi and plant pathogenic fungi were placed in 90 mm diameter petridis containing pre poured 20 ml PDA medium.
-After inoculation the plate were placed in incubator at 240C for 15-30 days for appropriate growth and interaction.
-Colony growth and type of interaction was examined regularly.
-The presence of dense zones of mycelium, aggregated structures such as mycelial cords, pigmented hyphae, exudate droplets, dark pseudosclerotial lines, and fruiting body primordia in the interaction zones was also noted.
+The antagonistic activity of fleshy fungi was carried out by competitive interaction between fleshy fungi and plant pathogenic fungi (soil borne as well as foliar pathogen) in vitro.
+During evaluation, fresh culture of mushroom and plant pathogenic fungi were grown in 90 mm Petri dishes containing Potato Dextrose Agar (PDA) medium.
+After complete growth of the fungus, 2 mm diameter of mycelial disks were taken with the help of cork borer.
+In dual culture experiment, mycelial discs of both fleshy fungi and plant pathogenic fungi were placed in 90 mm diameter petri dishes containing PDA medium.
+After inoculation, the plates were placed in incubator at 240C for 15-30 days for appropriate growth and interaction.
+Colony growth and type of interaction were examined regularly.
+The presence of dense zones of mycelium, aggregated structures such as mycelial cords, pigmented hyphae, exudate droplets, dark pseudosclerotial lines, and fruiting body primordia in the interaction zones were also noted.
 The antagonistic activity of the various mushroom cultures was tested by the method described by Huang and Hoes (1976).
 The antagonistic ability of each mushroom was determined by using antagonistic rating scale given by Badalyan et al. (2002) with modifications in Table 1.

 Table 1.
 Antagonistic rating scale